calvinthomas150/churchbooks/docs/Design Decisions.md

 #### Options
 - Extra field in request for frequency

-### Budgets and Categories
+### Budget Implementation
-- Default budget span is monthly.
+- Default budget span is one time.
-- Categories can have allocations greater than the total budget.
+- Amount allocations can be greater than the total budget.
+- Budget allocation is denormalized and thus computed each time a transaction is saved.
+This improves budget read time but increases write time for transactions

 ## Unsupported features
 - Storing credit card information